 You may also contact your primary care physician first and follow their advice, including scheduling a COVID-19 test, if recommended.
 If you do so, you should still contact the LVHN Employee Health Nurse Case Manager.

 The Employee Health Nurse Care Manager will need to clear you for return to work.

 Employees who work in certain work locations (for example, the Health & Wellness Center) or have certain responsibilities may require additional periodic, on-campus screening.

 Staff may use any type of paid leave to accommodate the need to stay home or leave campus early.
-In some cases, if leave balances have been exhausted, additional days may be approved.
-If staff are in need of additional days, notify HR by filling out this questionnaire.

 If RA/TA/GAs fall ill, they should stay home until they are cleared to return to campus.
 If the department or PI needs to pay someone to cover the RA/TA/GAs duties, the Provost Office will provide funding for up to 5 weeks of coverage.
 AFTER the student has returned to his or her duties, the department coordinator should submit this Grad Funding Replacement form to request replacement funding.
 Departments with questions about replacement funding for RAs/TAs/GAs who are ill should email email@example.com.

 If faculty or staff test positive for COVID-19, they should isolate and follow their primary care physician’s advice.
 This may include directions on contact tracing to identify where the infection may have come from and to where it may have spread.
 You are not required to notify your supervisor, department chair or PI of a positive COVID-19 diagnosis, however you should follow normal departmental protocol as you would for missing work due to any other illness.